Combinatorics of combinatorial topology: Manifolds

-\begin{definition}[Manifold] We call a poset $P$ a {\it manifold with [co]boundary} $\partial P$ if $\partial P$ is a (possibly empty) closed [resp.\ open] subposet of $P$, and $|P|$ is a PL manifold with boundary $|\partial P|$.
-Clearly, $P$ is a manifold with boundary $Q$ if and only if $P^*$ is a manifold with coboundary $Q^*$. \end{definition}
+We call a poset $P$ a {\it manifold with [co]boundary} $\partial P$ if $\partial P$ is a (possibly empty) closed [resp.\ open] subposet of $P$, and $|P|$ is a PL manifold with boundary $|\partial P|$.
+Clearly, $P$ is a manifold with boundary $Q$ if and only if $P^*$ is a manifold with coboundary $Q^*$.